Permanent WayOn this page

 - Bangalore - Hubli - Miraj

-R class: These are MG lines rated at up to 75km/h.
-This category is further broken down into three classes based on traffic density: R-1, R-2, and R-3 (in decreasing order of traffic carried).
+R class: These were MG lines rated at up to 75km/h.
+This category was further broken down into three classes based on traffic density: R-1, R-2, and R-3 (in decreasing order of traffic carried).

-- R-1 routes (traffic above 5 GMT/year) : As of 1985, this included Hospet - Hubli, Secunderabad - Guntakal, Londa - Marmagoa, Katihar - New Bongaigaon, Guwahati - Tinsukia, and Gandhidham - Palanpur.
+- R-1 routes (traffic above 5 GMT/year): As of 1985, this included Hospet - Hubli, Secunderabad - Guntakal, Londa - Marmagoa, Katihar - New Bongaigaon, Guwahati - Tinsukia, and Gandhidham - Palanpur.
 Only Gandhidham - Palanpur remained in this category by 1999.
-Katihar - New Bongaigaon and Guwahati - Tinsukia carry over 5 GMT / year, but are not counted as R-1 routes as they are slated for gauge conversion very soon .

-S class: These are all the remaining MG lines rated for below 75km/h and/or with low traffic densities (below 1.5 GMT/year).
+S class: These were all the remaining MG lines rated for below 75km/h and/or with low traffic densities (below 1.5 GMT/year).

 There are no classifications like the above for narrow gauge tracks.